cs2113-f23/cs2113-f23.github.io/projects/project-1.md

 * A cat searches up to 20 grid points (as measured by the `GridPoint.distance()` method) for a mouse to chase.
 * If the cat finds a mouse, it moves towards the mouse and is displayed using the color cyan.
 (This is to make it easier for you to debug, and for us to grade).
 If the cat cannot find a mouse, it moves normaly and is displayed in yellow.
 * Cats *jump* two spaces at a time.
 They do not traverse the grid point they jump over.
 That is, if they are on space (1,2) they would move to (1,4).
-* Cats randomly turn, change direction, 5% of the time.
+* Cats randomly turn, change direction, 5% of the time. **To pass the unit tests, have your code look for 0-4 as the next random integer out of 0-99 to take the turn.
+Turning should always happen before stepping**.
 * Cats are displayed as a yellow dot.